opentoolset/netty-agents/README.md

 * Performance, customization and flexibility using nice features of Netty library (socket level communication, channel pipeline, etc.)
 * Ability to design and use of a strongly-typed (with POJO objects) and well-defined protocol in applications
 * Support for blocking, request-response based communication model as well as supporting asynchronous pattern
-* Easily implementation of communication and security requirements in any Java project by writing lower code using a simplified library interface based on agent context.
+* Easily implementation of communication and security requirements in any Java project by writing lower code using a simplified library interface based on agent concept.
 * Secure communication with TLS and mutual certificate authentication

 ## Sample Use Case